 - Chilli Flakes (optional)

-Pour in your tomatoes and balsamic vinegar and bring to a simmer.
+- Pour in your tomatoes, alongside a splash of water to swill out the can.
+Add balsamic vinegar and bring to a simmer.

-Add in your basil, oregano, seasoning (& chilli flakes/sugar) and stir to combine.
+- Add in your basil, oregano, sugar, chilli flakes (optional) and salt & pepper (to taste) and stir to combine.

-Simmer for a good 10-15 mins until the sauce has thickened, stirring occasionally.
+- Simmer for a good 10-15 mins until the sauce has thickened and is no longer watery, stirring occasionally.